You are browsing a version that is no longer maintained. |

 The implementation of these enhanced docblock annotations is

-located in the Doctrine\Common\Annotations
+located in the Doctrine\Common\Annotations namespace and

 therefore part of the Common package.
 Doctrine docblock annotations